explorer2005/DSA/README.md

 Anything created with static keyword remains for lifetime till the full program is finished. try to explore friend class and friend function

+Linked List: -
+linear data structures, dynamically resisable, its not a contiguous memory location